icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 * [z-a-readurl](https://github.com/zdharma-continuum/z-a-as-monitor) - Adds function to automatically download the newest version of a file to which URL is hosted on a webpage.
 * [z-a-bin-gem-node](https://github.com/zdharma-continuum/z-a-bin-gem-node) - [zinit](https://github.com/zdharma-continuum/zinit) extension that exposes binaries without altering `$PATH`, installs Ruby gems and Node modules and easily exposes their binaries, and updates the gems and modules when the associated plugin or snippet is updated.
 * [z-a-default-ice](https://github.com/zdharma-continuum/z-a-default-ice) - Allows user to define ices active for multiple zinit commands.
+* [z-a-man](https://github.com/zdharma-continuum/z-a-man) - [Zinit](https://github.com/zdharma-continuum/zinit) extension that generates man pages for all plugins and snippets
 * [z-a-meta-plugins](https://github.com/zdharma-continuum/z-a-meta-plugins) - Install groups of plugins with a single label ([zinit](https://github.com/zdharma-continuum/zinit) only).
 * [z-a-patch-dl](https://github.com/zdharma-continuum/z-a-patch-dl) - [zinit](https://github.com/zdharma-continuum/zinit) extension that downloads files and applies patches through the provided `dl` and `patch` zinit ices.
 * [z-a-rust](https://github.com/zdharma-continuum/z-a-rust) - [zinit](https://github.com/zdharma-continuum/zinit) extension that that installs rust and cargo packages inside plugin directories.
 * [z-a-submods](https://github.com/z-shell/z-a-submods) - [zinit](https://github.com/zdharma-continuum/zinit) extenstion allows installing and managing additional submodules within a plugin or snippet.
+* [z-a-test](https://github.com/NorthIsMirror/z-a-test) - [zinit](https://github.com/zdharma-continuum/zinit) extension that runs tests (via make test, for example) – if it finds any of them – after installing and updating a plugin or snippet.
 * [z-a-unscope](https://github.com/z-shell/z-a-unscope) - Allows installing plugins for [zinit](https://github.com/zdharma-continuum/zinit) without specifying the user name by querying the Github API.
 * [z.lua](https://github.com/skywind3000/z.lua) - A command line tool which helps you navigate faster by learning your habits.
 An alternative to [z.sh](https://github.com/rupa/z) with Windows and posix shells support and various improvements.
 10x faster than fasd and autojump, 3x faster than [z.sh](https://github.com/rupa/z).
 * [zabb](https://github.com/Mellbourn/zabb) - `zabb` is a command that tries to figure out the shortest memorable abbreviation of a directory that is usable by [z](https://github.com/ajeetdsouza/zoxide) to unambiguously jump to that directory.